4 Technical bulletins

 - 28 Exhaust emissions standard compliance

-- 29 Declaration for supplementary restraint system and anti-lock braking system inspections
+- 29 Declaration for supplementary restraint system, anti-lock braking system and ESC system inspections

 - 30 Dual brake systems in overseas driving school vehicles